quentinstepniewski/Project7_OpenClassrooms/README.md

   * SMOTE
   * Sample_Weights
   * Threshold Proba update
-* Attempt with Bayesian Optimisation (not kept in final model, just done in studies purpose)
+* Attempt with Bayesian Optimisation (not kept in final model, just done for studies purpose)
 * Use Fbeta Scoring metric (optimize both Recall and Precision with relative importance of Recall)
 * Use SHAP for model interpretability
 * Create a Dashboard with Streamlit